sabberworm/jStarbox/Readme.md

 ## Events

-### starbox-value-moved
+### starbox-value-changed
-Is triggered whenever the user has moved the mouse cursor.
-This does not always represent a change in the visible value though this behaviour might change in the future.
+The “starbox-value-changed” event is fired after the user has clicked to rate.
+The handler is given the rated value as the first parameter after the event.
+Return a value here to set it as the new average.

 This handler is a great choice to make an Ajax call.
 Note however, that most Ajax calls are asynchronous so you won’t be able to use the result directly to return from the handler.
 You can, however, set a new average later: